richardtjornhammar/impetuous/README.md

 # Simple Group Analysis
 Decomposes a set of expressions into a group expression.
-The toolkit currently offers enrichment analysis, hierarchical enrichment analysis, PLS regression and rudimentary factor analysis.
+The toolkit currently offers enrichment analysis, hierarchical enrichment analysis, PLS regression, Shape alignment or clustering as well as  rudimentary factor analysis.
 The expression regulation can be studied via a statistical test that relates it to the observables in the journal file.
 The final p values are then FDR corrected and the resulting adjusted p values are produced.

-The journal and analyte expression file must be ordered the same way with respect to the samples that are positioned on the columns.

 Visit the active code via :
 https://github.com/richardtjornhammar/impetuous